Australia’s red dirt outback, lush hinterland and dark sea cliffs all hide incredible scenery and natural phenomena waiting to be photographed.

 Peter Eastway is a contemporary Australian photographer who is known internationally for his landscape and travel photography.
 He also shoots editorially, selectively in advertising and portraiture.
 For more than 30 years, Peter has been involved in photographic magazine, establishing his own title with Australia’s Better Photography Magazine, in 1995.
 Today it is one of Australia’s leading photography magazines.

-His work has been exhibited and published internationally and he is the author of Lonely Planet’s Guide to Landscape Photography, as well as having his work featured on the cover of the Lonely Planet’s guide to Australia and in articles in the Qantas inflight magazine, and in an Apple television commercial.
+His work has been exhibited and published internationally, and he is the author of Lonely Planet’s Guide to Landscape Photography.

 He has worked with Phase One cameras, researching and promoting its high-end medium format cameras and Capture One raw processing software.
 And he featured in the television series Tales By Light as seen on the National Geographic Channel, produced in partnership with Canon Australia.